About Nicholas Gonzalez, MD

 In his lifetime, Dr. Gonzalez wrote three books.
 The first, The Trophoblast and the Origins of Cancer, discusses from a contemporary perspective Dr. John Beard, who 100 years ago first suggested an anti-cancer effect for pancreatic enzymes.
 The second in the series, One Man Alone, presents the results of Dr. Gonzalez’s five-year investigation of the alternative cancer practitioner Dr. William Donald Kelley completed under the direction of Dr. Good.
 The third, What Went Wrong: The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer documents Dr. Gonzalez’s battle to have his therapy properly tested in an NCI clinical study.

-Three additional books by Dr. Gonzalez have been posthumously published by his wife, Mary Beth Gonzalez.
-His two volume, best case report series, Conquering Cancer, and his book, Nutrition and The Autonomic Nervous System: The Scientific Foundations of The Gonzalez Protocol®, about why different people need different diets.
+Four additional books by Dr. Gonzalez have been posthumously published by his wife, Mary Beth Gonzalez.
+His two volume, best case report series, Conquering Cancer, Nutrition and The Autonomic Nervous System: The Scientific Foundations of The Gonzalez Protocol®, about why different people need different diets and Proof of Concept: 25 Best Cancer Cases Presented to the National Cancer Institute.
 All of Dr. Gonzalez’s books are available on Amazon.